Agatha Christie Nemesis is one of my favourite Christie’s story.

 Where to find a copy of Agatha Christie Nemesis

 - Print copy at your nearest public libraries

 - Buy print at iBooks

 Agatha Christie’s works have been adapted into various formats.
 There were stage plays, TV dramatization, and audiobooks.
 There was two British TV dramatization.
 One in 1987 with Joan Hickson as Marple and one in 2007 with Geraldine McEwan as Marple.

 Film adaption is a funny thing.
 Of course, I understand that creative licence is needed when a work of art is transformed from one medium to another.
 But, to what extent?
 Why do I say this?

 The Joan Hickson’s version was faithful to the original plot and was thoroughly enjoyable.

 Geraldine McEwan‘s version can only be considered loosely based.
 The plot is different.
 The characters, the victims and the murderers are all different.
 Only a few characters were retained.

 I enjoyed watching this episode, especially with the dashing Richard Grant as Raymond West, Marple’s nephew.

 It just isn’t Agatha Christie’s plot.
-I do believe that if one is going to use the author’s name, faithfulness to the plot is part of the deal.
+I do believe that if one is going to use the book’s name, faithfulness to the plot is part of the deal.